treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 categories: python
 ---

+**Tapan's comments**
+- **Read time**: 45 mins.
+- **Useful for**: Beginner and above.
+- Good coverage of the topic.
+Links added in between in paragraphs are also good to study material for users.
+I learnt a few things :).
+- **Any Comments**: TOC could be added for easy navigation.
+Check inline comments prefixed _TP in an article below.

-List comprehensions are one of my favorite features in Python.
+List comprehensions are one of my favourite features in Python.
-I love list comprehensions so much that I've written an [article][] about them, done [a talk][talk] about them, and held a [3 hour comprehensions tutorial][tutorial] at PyCon 2018.
+I love list comprehensions so much that I've written an [article][] about them, done [a talk][talk] about them, and held a [3-hour comprehensions tutorial][tutorial] at PyCon 2018.

 While I love list comprehensions, I've found that once new Pythonistas start to really appreciate comprehensions they tend to use them everywhere.
 **Comprehensions are lovely, but they can easily be overused**!